Update: New Sunscreen Regulations Take Effect

 Maui is a place to see!
-Conde Nast Traveler Magazine named it “Best Island in the World” for 10 years.
-Travel and Leisure ranked it”The World’s Best Island” for 5 years!
+Conde Nast Traveler Magazine named it “Best Island in the World” for ten years.
+Travel and Leisure ranked it”The World’s Best Island” for five years!

-If Maui has a favorite activity, ( and we exclude making unusual food products out of Spam)- it is most likely snorkeling.
-It is a sport almost anyone can do, it allows us to see things we will never find on dry land and Maui offers endless opportunity to do it.
+If Maui has a favorite activity ( and we exclude making unusual food products out of Spam)- it is most likely snorkeling.
+It is a sport almost anyone can do, it allows us to see things we will never find on dry land, and Maui offers endless opportunities to do it.

 What to Know

 First, Understand the Weather

 Life on Maui depends on the Tradewinds.
 A little understanding of how they work is a useful and safe idea.

 Maui is located between the equator and 30 north.
 The rotation of the earth causes Trade Winds to form.
 These are winds blowing almost constantly toward the equator from the northeast.

 The Trade Winds blow in a relatively constant fashion throughout the summer, from April to October.
 This means steady winds in this period for snorkeling trips on sailboats.

 Kona Winds are the less steady winds that blow in winter months.
 They are lighter and can bring periods of haze.
 The wind situation will affect where the boats can take you to snorkel.

 The winds create two major environments on the island; the Windward side (from which the wind blows) is north and east.
 The Leeward side (the side sheltered from the winds) is west and south.
 Think of the island as divided diagonally from upper left to lower right.